September 1st is…

 1977 – The first TRS-80 Model I computer was sold at Radio Shack.1978 – Battle of the Planets premiered in syndication.

-1979 – An LA Court ordered Clayton Moore to stop wearing Lone Ranger mask.
-The copyright owners did not want any association with him, although he used his fame as the Television face as the Lone Ranger as a positive example of what the Ranger (and Tonto) represented.
+1979 – An LA Court ordered Clayton Moore to stop wearing the Lone Ranger mask.
+The copyright owners did not want any association with him.
+However, he used his fame as the Television face of the Lone Ranger as a positive example of what the Ranger (and Tonto) represented.
 He began wearing wrap-around shades instead.

 1979 – Pioneer 2 flew past Saturn discovering an eleventh moon and two new rings.